 Beyond sky-high gas fees, there is another issue Ethereum has that directly led to the crash caused by Otherdeeds.
 The proof of work consensus mechanism requires a lot of energy, and it is not very efficient.
 Thirty transactions a second might sound like a lot, but in reality, this number is tiny when demand is high, as we saw during the Otherdeeds release.

 Visualize a traffic jam on the highway.
 As congestion increases, traffic moves slower until it eventually reaches a standstill.
 This is what happened with the Otherdeeds release.
 Congestion caused so much strain on the Ethereum network that it caused a crash.
 In addition, many people paid outrageous gas fees for transactions that never went through.
+This congestion and resulting crash can significantly impact the Ethereum price, causing fluctuations in its value.
 Luckily for those that experienced this frustrating event, Yuga Labs has said they will refund gas fees for transactions that failed to properly process.

 Ethereum 2.0 A Brighter Future?